 Empathy: Creating a product that’s easy and intuitive often means seeing things from a user’s perspective.
 If you can empathize with the people who’ll eventually use your designs, you can begin to tailor your design decisions to their needs.

 Collaboration: Product development is a team effort.
-You’ll likely work with UX designers to transform their basic wireframes and information architectures into fully-designed prototypes.
-You’ll also work with developers to translate your designs into functional code.
+You’ll likely work closely with UX designers and user researchers to transform their basic wireframes and information architectures into fully-designed prototypes.
+You’ll also work with front-end developers to translate your designs into functional code.
 Sometimes you may also be asked to present your designs to stakeholders.

 Design and prototyping tools: The exact tools you use may vary depending on the company you work for, the product you’re designing, or your own personal preference.
 Some popular UI design tools you may want to familiarize yourself with include Sketch, Firma, InVision, Balsamiq, Axure, and Adobe XD.